Jordfoz16/Trading212-CSV-Processing/README.md

   - Go to Trading212
   - Navigate to the History page
   - Download your transaction history (Trading212 is limited to downloading 1 year at a time)
+  - Git clone the project, then run npm install to download the dependencies
+  - Run the index.js file.
+This will create the Data/ and Output/ folders
-  - Put all the CSV's into the Data folder
+  - Put all the CSV's into the Data/ folder
-  - Run the program
-  - All outputs are created in the Output folder
+  - All outputs are created in the Output/ folder

 ## Example